Report-Builder: Peer Rates

 • Arrangement: Defaulted to fee-for-service to again ensure valid, like-for-like comparison across distributions

-• Negotiation Type: Percentage of billed charges arrangements excluded to ensure all rates loaded into benchmarks are comparable dollar amounts
+• Negotiation Type: Percentage of billed charges arrangements excluded to ensure all rates are comparable dollar amounts

 • Billing Class: Both professional and institutional provided by default; further filtering suggested to avoid mixing pro and facility fees